-Also known as: Nephrogenic diabetes insipidus, Acquired nephrogenic diabetes insipidus or Congenital diabetes insipidus
+Also known as: Nephrogenic diabetes insipidus, Acquired nephrogenic diabetes insipidus, Congenital diabetes insipidus or NDI

 - Blockage in the urinary tract

 - High calcium levels

 - Use of certain drugs (lithium, demeclocycline, amphotericin B)